microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/connected_cluster/_index.md

 ## Azure Arc Kubernetes Connected Cluster Configuration

-The following steps walk through using the connected cluster functionality using Azure Active Directory; however, it can also be done using a service account token.
-The benefit of using Azure Active Directory authentication is that your current, logged in user from the Azure CLI will be used and you won't have to obtain a service account token from your cluster.
+The following steps walk through using the Cluster Connect functionality using Azure Active Directory (AAD); however, it can also be done using a service account token.
+The benefit of using AAD authentication is that your current, logged-in user from the Azure CLI will be used and you won't have to obtain a service account token from your cluster.

 - First, get values for the cluster name and resource group name in your terminal